 “It’s exciting to be able to partner with the university in a different capacity,” Ed told Insight.
 “It gives me the opportunity to pass on my knowledge as a player to the next aspiring generation who one day might be lucky enough to represent their country.”

 I was playing professional rugby at the time and had been studying at another uni but finding it hard to attend as I was travelling so much.
-I looked at other universities which allowed me the flexibility to study online and CSU gave me this with the course I was after.
+I looked at other universities which allowed me the flexibility to study online and the uni gave me this with the course I was after.

 What do you hope to achieve in your industry and how do you want to make your next move count?